joelb123/azulejo/README.rst

   so as not to exceed logfile character limits.

 LOG_TO_PRINT
   If set to a log level such as ``info``, the logger will be a simple print without using the more complex functions of ``loguru`` such as colors and logging to files.
   This is sometimes useful in automated testing.

+In addition the optional ``dagchainer-tool`` subcommand recognizes the some environmental variables which can be shown via the command ``azulejo dagchainer-tool --help``.

 Installation of Binary Dependencies